kenke11/movie-quotes-api/README.md

 ## Movie quotes
 <p align="left">
     This site has two pages.
 On the first page randomly appears a movie and a quote from that film.
-We can move from the first page to another, where there will be a list of quotes from a specific movie.
+We can move from the first page to another, where will be a list of quotes from a specific movie.
 Also the site has an admin panel, where he / she can add, delete or edit movies and quotes.
 </p>

 ## Table of Contents